-Dr. Schleiffarth is trained in the surgical procedures and rehabilitation services for cochlear implants for those patients who experience severe to profound hearing loss.
-Dr. Stout contributes in the candidacy, surgery, and post-op therapy sessions for cochlear implant patients.
+Dr. Schleiffarth, Dr. Howard is trained in the surgical procedures and rehabilitation services for cochlear implants for those patients who experience severe to profound hearing loss.
+Dr. Dunn contributes in the candidacy, surgery, and post-op therapy sessions for cochlear implant patients.
 West River ENT offers the latest in implant technology from Advanced Bionics and Cochlear Americas.

 Similar in several ways to an ear infection, swimmer’s ear occurs when bacteria grow inside of the ear canal and causes an infection.
 It’s often experienced by individuals who swim and have water that remains in their ears, creating the ideal conditions for the bacteria to flourish.
 However, other actions can cause swimmer’s ear, including putting cotton swabs or other objects into the ear canal and damaging the skin inside.
 At first, the symptoms of swimmer’s ear aren’t extreme, but can worsen over time if left untreated.
 You may notice a bit of itching or drainage accompanied by a slight redness inside of the ear.
 Sometimes mild pain is also present when pressing on your ear.
 These symptoms could continue to become more noticeable as the infection progresses, so be sure to visit our office for the relief you need.